Chymyst/chymyst-core/docs/chymyst10.md

 Each reaction site attempts to schedule new reactions whenever a new molecule is emitted into that site, or whenever a "new data" notification arrives.

-Each RS's reaction scheduler is single-threaded and so the local molecule multisets do not need any locking.
+Each RS's reaction scheduler is single-threaded, and so the local molecule multisets do not need any locking.
 However, if the RS consumes any distributed molecules as inputs, a distributed locking mechanism will be used, so that no DMs are removed from the cluster site while a given DCM peer is reading the list of the available DMs or consuming them.

+If the RS fails to connect to the cluster and to establish a distributed lock on the relevant DMs, reactions consuming these DMs will not be scheduled.
+Reactions consuming solely local molecules will continue to be scheduled if possible.
+However, a failure to establish a distributed lock may take a long time to be detected.
+During this time, the RS scheduler will be blocked, and no other reactions (including reactions consuming solely local molecules) will be scheduled until the distributed lock is established or a network failure is detected.
+To avoid such delays in scheduling solely-local reactions, we could separate solely-local reactions into a separate reaction site that has no bound DMs.

 New DMs may be emitted while a DCM peer is reading the available DMs; the new DMs may not be immediately visible to the DCM peer, but this will not reduce the number of possibly scheduled reactions.
 New DMs will generate another "new data" notification, which will cause them to be examined at a later time.

 Each distributed reaction site is identified by a unique hash.
-The hash depends on the entire reaction site's source code, as well as on the names of the input molecules.
+The hash depends on the entire reaction site's source code, as well as on the names and types of the input molecules.

 In ZooKeeper's filesystem, the information about available DMs is stored under the paths corresponding to each molecule's site index in the RS.
 To illustrate the directory structure, assume that two reaction sites have hashes `1a2b34cd` and `5678ef09` and consume 3 input DMs each,